 \subsubsection{Two dimensions - complexity of Virasoro circuits}

-Nielsen's geometric approach is certainly very appealing from a mathematical (geometric) point of view, and it is tailor-made to mimic discrete quantum circuits built with gates available in our laboratories.
-However, defining gates in a generic QFT is not obvious and might generally involve considering all local operators, as an operator product can be represented as a sum over local operators within the operator product expansion.
-On top of that comes a question of choosing a meaningful cost function giving rise to an optimization problem that is not completely out of control.
+Nielsen's geometric approach is appealing from a geometric point of view, and is tailor-made to mimic discrete quantum circuits built with gates available in laboratories.
+However, it is not clear how to define gates in a generic QFT.
+Indeed, we may need to consider all local operators, in view of the fact that an operator product can be represented as a sum over local operators via the operator product expansion.
+There is also the question of choosing a meaningful, yet tractable, cost function that gives rise to an optimization problem that is under control.

-These challenges forced the community to approach the problem of Nielsen's complexity in QFT in a creative way.
-The progress made can be ultimately traced to originate from~\cite{Caputa:2018kdj}, which proposed to study Nielsen's complexity of conformal transformations in 2-dimensional CFTs, i.e. coordinate transformations that preserve the form of the metric up to an overall scalar factor.
+Such challenges forced the community to approach the problem of Nielsen's complexity in QFT in a creative way.
+Progress can be traced back to~\cite{Caputa:2018kdj}, whose authors proposed to study Nielsen's complexity for conformal transformations of 2-dimensional CFTs, i.e., coordinate transformations that preserve the form of the metric up to an overall (coordinate-dependent) scalar factor.

-The immediate advantage of this approach was that it focused on universal properties shared by all CFTs, regardless of the value of the interaction strength.
-As a result, it brought a promise of finding precise gravitational realizations of complexity within holography.
-This goal was at least partially reached, as we will review in Sec.~\ref{sec:holography}.
-Of course, this universality poses also a significant restriction, as resulting complexity measures will be insensitive to the microscopic dynamics with the results not allowing to distinguish between chaotic and integrable QFTs.
+The immediate advantage of this approach is that it focuses on universal properties shared by all CFTs, regardless of the value of the interaction strength.
+As a result, it holds promise for understanding the gravitational dual of complexity within the AdS/CFT correspondence.
+Of course, this universality poses also a restriction, as the resulting complexity measures will be insensitive to the detailed microscopic dynamics.

-The connection with gates being local operators in a QFT occurs due to conformal transformations being generated by the most universal local operator present in any QFT, the energy momentum-tensor, smeared over a time-slice.
-For example, a familiar case of the conformal transformation is time translation generated by the Hamiltonian, which in turn is an integral over energy density - the time-time component of the energy-momentum tensor.
+The connection between gates and local operators in a QFT occurs because conformal transformations are generated by a local operator that is universally present in any QFT, the energy momentum-tensor, smeared over a time-slice.
+A familiar example of a conformal transformation is time translation generated by the Hamiltonian, which in turn is an integral of energy density - the time-time component of the energy-momentum tensor.